cloudmesh/client/docs/source/commands/command_templates.rst

      $cm history 3

 would execute the 3rd command in the command history.
+Instead of using the command history, you can also use the abbreviation `h`.

 Help
 ----------------------------------------------------------------------